 The persuader is confident and uses the motivation of others.
 Through his considered choice of words and positive attitude he creates attention for himself.
 As a result, he often receives support from others and tries to repeat success early.
 He does not like obscure situations, has a need for self-assertion and at the same time the desire for special leadership.
 The persuader loves interpersonal contact with other personality types, because this fulfills his desire for self-assertion.

 Harmony is incredibly important to the harmonizer - as the name already says.
-He consciously establishes contact with people, in order to create a pleasant and friendly environment He builds bridges between people, shares with them, and always includes them in decision-making.
+He consciously establishes contact with people, in order to create a pleasant and friendly environment to create.
+He builds bridges between people, shares with them and always includes them in decisions.
 Harmonizers have a need to help: They are good at putting themselves in the shoes of others and support them as best they can.
-The Harmonizer's most important values are acceptance, loyalty and trust.
+The most important values of the Harmonizer are Acceptance, loyalty and trust.

 The strategist meets the needs of those around him.
 He has challenges and problems always in view and prepares himself for difficult situations.
 He moves things forward, likes to improvise when necessary, and can still provide plausible reasons when he spontaneously changes direction.
 At the same time, the strategist is always open to new ideas and works best when he can contribute his own ideas and skills and also convince other personality types.

 Coordinators have a great strength: Communication.
-In addition to talking, these personality types are equally excellent at listening, asking questions, negotiating, and compromising.
-The coordinator is a self-confident person with a good mood and uses not only his feelings, but also factsto back up his personal convictions.
+In addition to talking, these personality types are also excellent listeners, ask questions, negotiate and compromise.
+The coordinator is a self-confident person with good spirits and uses not only his feelings, but equally also factsto back up his personal convictions.
 He also likes to swim against the tide.

 Steady personality types place great value on pleasing everyone.
 They are caring and loyal, love consistency and feel most comfortable in a constant environment.
 Being humble and loyal, they have an incredibly big heart and take loving care of friends, relatives and colleagues.
 They sometimes have to be a little careful not to take advantage of their good nature.